fidell1998/osticket-prereqs/README.md

 <img width="1890" height="875" alt="3" src="https://github.com/user-attachments/assets/095deb0a-34fb-47c2-be48-4f60dd37a914" />

-- Copy or note down the **Public IP address** — you’ll need it to connect to the VM.
+- Copy or note down the **Public IP address**, you’ll need it to connect to the VM.

 - Make sure you have **Microsoft Remote Desktop** (or the **Windows App**) installed on your desktop.
   This will allow you to open and access your virtual machine.